ibm-cloud-docs/app-configuration/ac-release-notes.md

 Stay up to date with the new features that are available for {{site.data.keyword.appconfig_short}} service.
 {: shortdesc}

+## Jan 2024
+{: #Jan-2024}

+**New feature!**

+   You can now create IAM policies that control access to individual resources such as Feature flags & Properties using [fine-grained access control](/docs/app-configuration?topic=app-configuration-ac-service-access-management).

 ## Sep 2023
 {: #Sep-2023}